HaroonkhanAm/Image-Preprocessing/README.md

 </p>

  <h1><center><strong><font size=100px>Required Tools</font></strong></center></h1>
 We are using Jupyter notebook and python 3 for this tutorial.
 For practice this tutorial first you should install 'Anaconda' from google then install 'Jupyter notebook' in Anaconda platform.
-After the installation of notebook install important Numpy Library.
+After the installation of notebook install some necessory Libraries.
 This notebook is available on Kaggle.
 If you like this notebook Upvote :thumbsup: me on Kaggle https://www.kaggle.com/code/haroonkhan0011/image-preprocessing.
 Click on the link for Download 'Anaconda'. https://www.anaconda.com/products/distribution#Downloads <br>

 - Anaconda
 - python 3